Variable Universal Life Insurance

 How Does Variable Universal Life Insurance Work?

-Example: How VUL Works
+Example: How a Variable Universal Life Policy Works

 Maya is 45 years old, married with 3 kids.
 She is an attorney, and her husband Scott is an engineer.
 They have a high household income, and they have both maxed out their 401(k)s at work.
 Maya and Scott have term policies to cover the mortgage and future college tuition for their children, but they want lifelong protection for their family and are looking for another tax-advantaged way to save money.